Lemons, Lavender, & Laundry

 • River Rocks

-I found river rocks at the Dollar Store, and they have a few colors to choose from.
+I found river rocks at the Dollar Tree, and they had a few colors to choose from.
 I would suggest getting rocks that are similar in color to the tray, as you will see bits of the tray through the rocks.
 The other option would be to create another layer of rocks to cover any gaps.

 The Budget… So Far